zidarsk8/ggrc-core/doc/pull_request_reviews.md

 [Part 1](#setting-up-and-tearing-down-the-environment-for-pr-testing).
 Then
 follow the guidelines described in the following sections.

+#### Reviewing a new feature PR

+The philosophy is simple - verify that the PR implements everything that is required by the corresponding project task / specification.
+While reviewing, it is highly recommended that you also test a few other application features that might have been affected by the submitted code changes.

 #### Reviewing a bugfix PR

 If reviewing a pull request that contains a bug fix, you **must** first